Palbociclib: Medical uses

+Palbociclib is indicated in combination with inavolisib and fulvestrant for the treatment of adults with endocrine-resistant, PIK3CA-mutated, hormone receptor-positive, human epidermal growth factor receptor 2-negative, locally advanced or metastatic breast cancer, as detected by an FDA‑authorized test, following recurrence on or after completing adjuvant endocrine therapy.

+Palbociclib is indicated in combination with trastuzumab, with or without pertuzumab, and endocrine therapy for the maintenance treatment of adults with hormone receptor-positive, human epidermal growth factor receptor 2‑positive locally advanced or metastatic breast cancer following induction treatment.

 Adverse effects

-A majority of patients taking palbociclib experience neutropenia, a condition where a patient has an abnormally low number of neutrophils.
-This side effect impacts the immune system, and is thus likely responsible for the second most common side effect, infection.
+The most common side effects include neutropenia (low blood levels of neutrophils, a type of white blood cell that fights infection), infections, leucopenia (low white blood cell counts), tiredness, nausea (feeling sick), stomatitis (inflammation of the lining of the mouth), anemia (low red blood cell counts), diarrhea, alopecia (hair loss), and thrombocytopenia (low blood platelet counts).
+The most common severe side effects include neutropenia, leucopenia, infections, anemia, tiredness, and increased blood levels of liver enzymes (aspartate and alanine transaminases).
 Leukopenia and anemia are also frequent among patients taking palbociclib.
 More than 10% of patients also experience side effects such as fatigue, nausea, diarrhea, respiratory infection, headache, thrombocytopenia, vomiting, and decreased appetite.
-The FDA also indicates that patients should be vigilant to monitor themselves for any sign of pulmonary embolism.
-The FDA further cautions that women should be aware that the medication can have a harmful effect on a fetus, and thus should not be taken while pregnant.

 Mechanisms of resistance

 Resistance to palbociclib

-FDA- and EMA-approval for palbociclib hinges upon the clinical trials’ results regarding progression-free survival (PFS).
+FDA- and EMA-approval for palbociclib hinges upon the clinical trials' results regarding progression-free survival (PFS).
 However, though data has proven promising (one study had p-values very close to the significance threshold which, with further clinical trials, may be able to demonstrate statistical significance), there is as of 2019 no significant improvement evident in overall survival (OS) when taking palbociclib.
 For example, in the PALOMA-2 trial, more than 70% of patients who were treated with palbociclib and letrozole progressed by 40 months.
 This has impeded the drug's worldwide acceptance as economic analyses have not found palbociclib to be cost-effective.